sayan1886/blockarraygroup/docs/README.md

  Step 2: Business "A" goes to the Registry DApp and selects what kind & how many licenses it wants (1 ORG licenses and 10 personal ONEL licenses)
 Step 3: Business "A" sends 10,000 ARY Tokens to the Registry DApp

 Step 4: Registry DApp creates three (3) smart contract licenses.
 One for the ORG and 1 for its PERSONAL list.
-The third smart contract contains a  (m-n) in which the tokens are held. -replace: tokens sent to the token pool contract which contain all the tokens.
+The 3rd registry contract is the TokenWallet in which tokens are held for that specific business.

 `70% are "Staked"
  20% are sent to the Merkle Pool (to be used to pay for masternodes) 10% are "expended" per *actual* transactions conducted on ARY Network while their reputation is being formed (expenditure ends when reputation reaches threshold`

-Step 5:
-Step 6.
+Step 5.
 Registry DApp sends off information to the ARY Membership Service Provider.
 User is given an authentication code that enables them to claim their registration on the MSP.
-Step 7: User claims their Membership Certificate, and depending on their registration, can begin enrolling their employees, or being transacting on the network.
+Step 6: User claims their Membership Certificate, and depending on their registration, can begin enrolling their employees, or being transacting on the network.

+`Claw back rate, C: C = transactions x (1/4) ` `Transaction lock rate, Tb = C * (1/2)`
+`Token License Decay Rate = C + Tb`

+In order to pay for services for master nodes, tokens used in the creation of the businesses main license are clawed back at a defined `Clawback Rate`, with the fractional modifier being chosen by us.

+`Transaction lock rate` is determined by the `claw back rate`.
+These tokens are locked up in the TokenVault and are to be used to reduce Token Pricing fluctuations.

+`Token License Decay Rate` is the sum of both the `claw back` and `transaction lock`.
+This starts +31 days from inital registration of the license and lasts until the token amount for the licensed has been exhausted.
+Businesses must then re-register their license in order to maintain access.
+Prices for licenses are denominated in $USD.

 #### Keeping the ERC-20 Token